DREW PRIVETTE | ASSISTANT HEAD COACH / OFF. COORDINATOR / QB

 Privette also has developed current Auggie quarterback Ayrton Scott into one of the nations top dual threat weapons.
 Scott led the MIAC in total touchdowns, rushing yards per game and total offense.
 Scott was third in the nation in total offense, eigth in rushing, while accumulating a school record 1,436 yards on the ground.

 As a recruiting coordinator, coach Privette has excelled in the highly competitive MIAC.
 Since he took over the position in 1993 he has brought in 46 first team All-MIAC performers and 12 NCAA Division III All-Americans.
 Coach Privette is known as a player first coach and recruiter.

-Nathan Tenut (Wisconsin-River Falls '07) enters his third season as an assistant football coach at Augsburg in 2014.
+Nathan Tenut (Wisconsin-River Falls '07) enters his fifth season as an assistant football coach at Augsburg in 2016.
 Tenut will serve as the team's offensive line coach, video coordinator, and will assist with the program's recruiting efforts.